joeylemon/piopener-server/README.md

 #### Technologies:
 - Node.js: host a web server which handles all requests to administrate the piopener project
+- Socket.io: maintain real-time communication with [piopener-pi](https://github.com/joeylemon/piopener-pi) to interact with the garage door
 - MySQL: store the open and close history of the garage door, all of the users, and all of the users' settings